awake141327/chaicode-persona-assignment/README.md

 Persona-based chatbot — chat with AI personas of **Hitesh Choudhary** and **Piyush Garg**.
 React frontend, Express backend, OpenAI for the personas, YouTube Data API for video suggestions.

+📄 See [DOCUMENTATION.md](DOCUMENTATION.md) for how the personas were built: data collection, prompt engineering strategy, context management, and real sample conversations.

 ## Structure

 ```